PaulSchiretz/pgl-backup/README.md

 *   **Intelligent Rollover (Incremental Mode)**: The backup interval can be set to `auto` (the default) to automatically align with your retention policy.
 If you keep hourly backups, it will roll over hourly.
 This prevents configuration mismatches and ensures your retention slots are filled efficiently.
 *   **Concurrency Safe**: A robust file-locking mechanism prevents multiple backup instances from running against the same target directory simultaneously, protecting data integrity.
 *   **Pre- and Post-Backup Hooks**: Execute custom shell commands before the sync begins or after it completes, perfect for tasks like dumping a database or sending a notification.
-*   **Adjustable Configuration**: Configure backups using a simple `pgl-backup.conf` JSON file, and override any setting with command-line flags for one-off tasks.
+*   **Adjustable Configuration**: Configure backups using a simple `pgl-backup.config.json` JSON file, and override any setting with command-line flags for one-off tasks.
 *   **Multiple Sync Engines**:
     *   **`native`**: The default engine.
 It is a high-performance, concurrent, cross-platform engine written in pure Go that generally offers the best performance with no external dependencies.
     *   **`robocopy`** (Windows only): An alternative engine that uses the battle-tested `robocopy.exe` utility.
 While reliable, the `native` engine is often faster due to its modern design.